Yashingle24/Data-Analytics-Portfolio/Cyclistic-Case-Study/README.md

+# 🚴‍♂️ Cyclistic Bike-Share Data Analysis | Google Data Analytics Capstone Project

 ## 📊 *Project Overview*
 - *Objective:* Analyze Cyclistic's ride data to boost membership conversion.
 - *Context:* This project was assigned as part of the **Google Data Analytics Professional Certificate** capstone case study.
 The goal is to uncover insights that can help **convert casual riders into annual members**.

 ---